ovh/cds/docs/content/docs/concepts/files/pipeline-syntax.md

 ### Optional

 It is possible to make a step optional.
-Even if this task fail the pipeline will continue.
+Even if this task fail the job will continue.

 ```yaml